texas-justice-initiative/website-nextjs/README.md

 To get started clone this repo and cd to the directory, then run:

-`npm install`
+`yarn install`

 To start the dev server run:

-`npm run dev`
+`yarn run dev`

-The url for the dev server will be: http://localhost:3333/
+The url for the dev server will be: http://localhost:3000/

 ## Javascript Style Guide